Julio Gallego: Career

-His first club in the top level was Audax Italiano in 1969, staying with the club until 1973, having a stint with San Antonio Unido in 1970.
+Gallego's first club in the top level was Audax Italiano in 1969, staying with the club until 1973, having a stint with San Antonio Unido in 1970.

 A well remembered player of San Antonio Unido, he won the Copa Isidro Corbinos in 1970, making 10 appearances and scoring 3 goals.

 In Chile, he also played for Rangers, Deportes Arica and Deportes La Serena.

 In 1981, he moved to Ecuador and played for Deportivo del Valle and Milagro Sporting Club at minor categories.

 In 1973, he was called up to the Chile national team.

 After football

-As a football coach, he coached a youth team in a tournament called Del Pacífico a la Fama (From the Pacific Ocean to fame) in 1979.
+As a football coach, Gallego coached a youth team in a tournament called Del Pacífico a la Fama (From the Pacific Ocean to fame) in 1979.
 Then, he improved in Chile and abroad and has worked as coach at youth level for academies such as Lyons School.

 He has led the Agrupación Social y Deportivo de Ex-Jugadores Profesionales San Antonio Unido (Social and Sports Association of Former Professional Players of San Antonio Unido).